koki7o/vividos/README.md

 ## By rebasing from an existing installation of Fedora atomic (or a derivative)

-If you have already installed an atomic Fedora version or something derivative such as an Universal Blue image, it is possible to switch to another image such as your custom image by just running the commands below:
+If you have already installed an atomic Fedora version or something derivative such as an Universal Blue image, it is possible to switch to VividOS by just running the commands below:

 1. Rebase to an unsigned image to get the proper signing keys and policies installed: